Trequetrum/rxjs-my-guide/catchComplete.md

 # The catchComplete operator

-This operator functions very similarly to `catchError`, only it work on `complete` instead of `error` messages.
+This operator functions very similarly to `catchError`, only it functions over `complete` instead of `error` messages.
 This lets you chain a new observable into the completion of a previous observable.

 ```JavaScript